mathisnozais/MycPten/02_Seurat_analysis/README.md

 ### Run the R/Seurat analysis
 Analysis can be directly run inside docker containers by compiling Rmarkdown files.
 The Rmarkdown file knit compilation will launch the required analysis and produce a final HTML report.
 You will need a function R script that can be download here:

+//// add a command to ask to change WORKING_DIR inside R ??? a voir Delphine ///
 ```bash
 #Function download
   wget -P $WORKING_DIR/02_Seurat_analysis/01_Script https://zenodo.org/record/4636520/files/Workflow_function.R?download=1